 ⚡ Code Breakdown:

-- Next, define the variable cell_value, project, and rng.
+- Define the variable cell_value, project, and rng.

-- Then, assign a Range and String data type to each variable.
+- Assign a Range and String data type to each variable.

-- Following this, insert the Named Range object in the rng variable.
+- Insert the Named Range object in the rng variable.

-- Secondly, in the latter part use the For Loop statement and the Select Case statement to iterate through each of the three cases Alpha, Gamma, and Beta.
+- In the latter part use the For Loop statement and the Select Case statement to iterate through each of the three cases Alpha, Gamma, and Beta.

-Subsequently, the cell color changes according to each Project Name.
+The cell color will change according to each Project Name.

 Can you please provide me complete VBA videos?